 Some great recipes are below, but before we that, a short note on camp food:

 We think of meals as highlights each day.
 Not only for tasty food, but to catch up on our adventures.
 Meals are prepared in the certified kitchen and dining area in the Lodge where we can do meal prep, but there are other areas campers are involved, largely outdoors.
-We use the bike blender for breakfast smoothies (and pesto), the brick oven for pizza (and roasting veggies) and campfires for cook-outs.
+(Pre-Covid), We use the bike blender for breakfast smoothies (and pesto), the brick oven for pizza (and roasting veggies) and campfires for cook-outs.
+For 2022, Nature's Farm Camp is planning on bringing back more kids involvement in meal prep (in a way that's safe w/Covid).

 We understand food as medicine and, through positive interactions throughout, including offering a wide array of tastes and textures and sharing meals together, we foster healthy relationships with food.
 We also like to put an emphasis on campers learning food practicality, i.e. skills they can take home and put to use.